Friday, August 5, 2022

 I also was wishing for a portable project - something I could stuff in a bag and work on a bit at a time, like my knitting friends.
 The idea was to make a stack of these hexies and hand stitch them together.
 Timing is everything; the hexies were finished during the pandemic and I stitched everything at home.
 It was a nice idea!

 Each quilt-as-you-go crumb hexagon is finished with 2" sides.
 Initially I made my own cardboard pattern.
-Eventually it wore out so I made a pair of plexiglas templates and kept going.
+Eventually it wore out so I made a pair of plexiglass templates and kept going.
 Every time I finished a quilting project I'd sew up some more crumbs, cut some more backings and flannel for batting and create more hexies.
 I averaged 20 hexagons at a time.

 There's a lot of my quilting project tied up in Hexie Crumble!
 Baby quilts, several bed quilts, wall hangings.
 Fun fabrics, some that I hated to cut up, others that I was glad to get rid of.